Wilfred/wilfred.github.com/_posts/2013-03-31-essential-elisp-libraries.markdown

 s.el functions are pure, returning a new string, despite elisp supporting mutable strings.
 Some common string operations include `s-trim`, `s-replace` and `s-join`.
-It's not that these operations are impossible in elisp -- you can replace a literal literal strings using `replace-regexp-in-string` and `regexp-quote`, but s.el makes this much easier.
+It's not that these operations are impossible in elisp -- you can replace literal strings using `replace-regexp-in-string` and `regexp-quote`, but s.el makes this much easier.